Poor Safety Reporting Cultures Invite Opportunities for Loss

 These busy, overly-complicated reporting forms frustrate users and reduce reporting frequency.
-These busy forms hurt safety reporting culture.
+These busy forms hurt the safety reporting culture.
 Don't make your reporting forms too busy.
 One approach we occasionally use is to lead a user down a predefined Web path, like a wizard.
 Based on user input, users can be asked to provide additional information.

 There are pros and cons to those interactive reporting form wizards.
 The most obvious is the cost.
 Such an advanced safety reporting form could easily cost between $5,000 and $20,000 to develop.
-These interactive reporting forms and the data model behind it, require careful planning by subject matter experts.
+These interactive reporting forms and the data model behind them, require careful planning by subject matter experts.

-You may not have adequate budget to develop a custom safety reporting system.
+You may not have an adequate budget to develop a custom safety reporting system.
 An alternative is a low-cost, commercially available SMS database solution that may cost as little as a few hundred dollars per month.